guido-hm/bms-database/README.md

 # bms-database

-A database of doctors, hospitals, resellers, and other clients.
+A database GUI of doctors, hospitals, resellers, and other clients.
-Ready to use.
+Created this project to learn more about tkinter, python classes, and database management